-You’ll only need a few days in Perth to understand.
-Over here, the views are impeccable, nobody’s in a rush, and everyone has a smile on their face.
+It doesn’t take long to realise that Perth has a lot to offer.
+The views are impeccable, nobody’s in a rush, and everyone has a smile on their face.
 If you’re in need of a reminder that life is fleeting and work isn’t everything, Perth is the place to visit without splashing the credit card limit.
+Hope you find this Perth itinerary useful!

 Getting from Perth Airport to the City: Perth Airport is quite a distance away from the city, so you might want to take a comfortable private charter car straight to your accommodation.
 The cheaper option would be to take Bus 40 from Terminal 3 or 4 all the way to Elizabeth Quay Bus Station.